 If you haven't got sockets that are RCD protected, buy a good quality portable RCD from a reputable source.

-Whatever the type of RCD you have in your home, you should test it quarterly by using the 'Test' button on the device.
+Whatever the type of RCD you have in your home, you should test it no more than six months apart by using the 'Test' button on the device.
 You should test portable RCDs every time you use them.